TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Additional Visualizations

 \subsection{Additional Examples of Real-world Prompts}

-The designer-level prompts feature the most dense and diverse set of requirements, providing the most comprehensive evaluation of a model’s instruction-following capabilities.
-Fig.~\ref{fig: examples-real-world} showcases examples of how current T2I models perform on this dimension.
+The designer-level prompts feature dense and diverse requirements, providing the most comprehensive evaluation of a model’s instruction-following capabilities.
+Fig.~\ref{fig: examples-real-world} shows examples on how current T2I models perform on this dimension.